 - Epic Rocking: The 10:58 "When The Music's Over".

-- Face on the Cover: A subtle subversion.
+- Face on the Cover: Well, more of as an Easter egg.
 A picture of the band is seen sticking against the window, next to their band name.

 - Freaky Is Cool: The album cover features some eccentric people, including a dwarf, a juggler, a strongman, a mime and an acrobat.